Staring at the Sun. Album Launch + Musarc Folk Meet on a Midsummer Day Until Dusk VI. St Paul’s Bow Common, 21 June 2025, 6.30–Sunset

 Workshop Programme

-29 Apr 20 Jun 2025
+29 Apr — 20 Jun 2025

 London Metropolitan University

-Staring at the Sun takes place in one of the country’s most beautiful modernist churches.
-The setting is informal and convivial.
-Breaks between performances offer time to talk and eat.
-There is no fixed stage, and the performance arrangements will change as the evening progresses.
-The audience is invited to move around, stand or sit on the floor.
-Blankets will be provided in addition to benches.
-There will be no artificial lighting in the space.
-The audience will be given candles to illuminate the auditorium as darkness falls.
+The event takes place in one of the country’s most beautiful modernist spaces.
+The setting is informal and convivial, with no fixed stage.
+Performance arrangements change as the evening progresses and visitors are invited to move around, stand or sit on benches and blankets on the floor.
+Food prepared by the choir is served.
+There will be no artificial lighting in the space and the audience is given candles to illuminate the auditorium as darkness falls.
 The concert is expected to finish just after sunset, which on the day is around 9.30pm.

-Musarc is also thrilled to launch a new album in collaboration with SN Variations.
+We are thrilled to launch a new album in collaboration with SN Variations.

 Affordances presents four works written by Belgian composer Heleen van Haegenborgh for UK experimental choral ensemble Musarc between 2019–25.
 Scored for voices and free melodic instruments, each piece tunes into a different dimension of the vibrant and oracular polyphony of the chorus, its joyful hallucinations, its many languages and the many ways it has with the world as a body of bodies, singular and plural: at times sounding restrained and hauntingly beautiful, at other times triumphant and clear.

 Recorded over two days in April 2025 at Luca School of Arts, Ghent, Affordances offers a view into Musarc’s quietly radical, and maybe unrecordable, approach to what a choir can do and the unique space it can creates for artists, musicians and singers to develop new ideas.
-The evening will also feature live extracts from Haegenborgh's music.
+The evening will feature live extracts from Haegenborgh's music.

 Preorder the album now at Bandcamp.